 Chemical Cleaning Procedure

-Before preparation of a Request for Proposal document, the chemical cleaning method, details of the chemical cleaning process, temporary piping system and other required preparations are developed by STPA.
+Before preparation of a Request for Proposal (RFP) document, the chemical cleaning method, details of the chemical cleaning process, temporary piping system and other required preparations are developed by STPA.
 Additionally, water supply and waste solvent storage requirements are formalized.
-Sometimes we provide projections of the range of spent solvent compositions.
+Sometimes, STPA will provide projections of the range of spent solvent compositions.
 The results of these activities aid in both the design and preparation of schematics for the temporary piping system along with a detailed chemical cleaning procedure and timeline.
-The chemical cleaning procedure helps to ensure that the solvent is properly applied and introduced into the appropriate sections of the component being cleaned.
+The chemical cleaning procedure helps to ensure that the solvent is properly applied and introduced to the appropriate sections of the component being cleaned.

 Technical Specification/Request for Bid Documents

-A Request for Proposal provided by power plants to the chemical cleaning contractors must include a technical specification.
-STPA has developed the technical specification documents to be used as an enclosure for RFP packages for our clients.
+An RFP provided by power plants to the prospective chemical cleaning contractors must include a technical specification.
+STPA has developed technical specification documents to be used as an enclosure for RFP packages for our clients.
 Information in the technical specification includes background on the facility, the required solvent formulation(s), chemical cleaning timeline, contractor-supplied equipment and services, qualifications of contractor personnel, contractor responsibilities, and planned manner of spent solvent disposal.
 The specification often defines the requirements for PPE and other safety measures, preparations to enable effective response to solvent spills, waste handling/treatment plan(s), and analytical protocols.

 Bid Evaluation/Procedure Finalization